rannn367/tp/docs/DeveloperGuide.md

 **MSS**

-1. Café owner requests to view a customer’s reward points.
+1. Café owner requests to view a customer's reward points.

 2. System validates the customer name.

-3. System retrieves and displays the customer’s reward points and eligible rewards.
+3. System retrieves and displays the customer's reward points and eligible rewards.

 Use case ends.